phoe/protest/doc/protocol.md

 ### Generic Functions

+  * **Generic Function `KEYWORD-ELEMENT-TYPE`**

+    Syntax: `(keyword-element-type keyword)`

+    Returns the concrete element type class object for the provided keyword.

-  * **Generic Function `GENERATE-ELEMENT`**
+  * **Generic Function `GENERATE-ELEMENT-USING-CLASS`**

+    Syntax: `(generate-element-using-class CLASS DETAILS
+    &OPTIONAL DECLAIM-TYPE-P)`

+    Generates the protocol element based on its class and the details of the element, based on their list representation.

+    `CLASS` is meant to be the resulting concrete protocol element class and `DETAILS` is a list describing the protocol element.
+The parameter `DECLAIM-TYPE-P` states
+    whether the element is meant to declaim any types; an element which has no types to declaim may ignore this argument.

+    This function can be freely called by the user to manually create new protocol elements that can later be attached to protocols.

+  * **Function `GENERATE-ELEMENT`**

     Syntax: `(generate-element TYPE DETAILS &OPTIONAL DECLAIM-TYPE-P)`

     Generates the protocol element based on its list representation.

-    This function is called by `DEFINE-PROTOCOL` for each element it encounters in the protocol definition form. `TYPE` is bound to the head of the form and `DETAILS` is bound to its tail.
+    This function is called by `DEFINE-PROTOCOL` for each list it encounters in the protocol definition form. `TYPE` is bound to the head of that list and `DETAILS` is bound to its tail.
 The parameter `DECLAIM-TYPE-P` states whether the element is meant to declaim any types; an element which has no types to declaim may ignore this argument.